crossplane/upjet/docs/generating-a-provider.md

    "Use this template" button in [provider-tf-template] repository.
 2. Clone the repository to your local and `cd` into the repository directory.
 3. Replace `template` with your provider name.

-    1. Export `ProviderName`
+    1. Export `ProviderName`:

     ```shell
     export ProviderNameLower=github
     export ProviderNameUpper=GitHub
     ```

-    2. Replace all occurrences of `template` with your provider name.
+    2. Replace all occurrences of `template` with your provider name:

     ```shell
     git grep -l 'template' -- './*' ':!build/**' ':!go.sum' | xargs sed -i.bak "s/template/${ProviderNameLower}/g"